josherrickson/kublakhan/README.md

 # Kubla Khan

 A collection of commands I use for personal work.
-Unless otherwise states, all commands should only be assumed to run on the most recent Stata release.
+Unless otherwise stated, all commands should only be assumed to run on the most recent Stata release.

 ## Installing